 I met some other students at school who had seen me with a Gi and they told me about another club so I went to this club with them and found this one to be a Wado Ryu club.
-I found that this suited me better not being so low down as I wasn’t a naturally supple person.
+I found that this suited me better not being so low down, as I wasn’t a naturally supple person.
 I remained with this club attaining my first Kyu in 1974.
 I trained at different clubs throughout this time with a couple of close friends and we lived and breathed it.

 I joined the Army in 1975 and when my date for taking my Black belt came along I wasn’t allowed home to take it.
 I continued to train and whilst in Germany I ran a club within the Barracks for friends and their families for a short time, this was a good experience and learnt a lot from doing this.
-On leaving the Army in 1981 I was invited to train at a Karate club by the video delivery man noticing that I watched a lot of Martial Art movies.
-This style was called Za Zen Shin Ryu I trained for a number of years and in 1984 attained my first Dan.
+On leaving the Army in 1981 I was invited to train at a Karate club by the video delivery man who noticed that I watched a lot of Martial Art movies.
+This style was called Za Zen Shin Ryu.
+I trained for a number of years and in 1984 attained my first Dan.
 Shortly after this I opened my first Club in a Community centre and later one at RAF Manston,

 In 1986 I had started my own style having become disgruntled with Za Zen and the shenanigans taking place.
 I was registered in the AMA; I was trying to get one of my students graded to first Dan and wasn’t getting much assistance in this.
 I was informed about the BKA and I made contact to join.
 I then met our Sensei Chris Thompson who was sent to assess me and thankfully I was accepted into the BKA.

-Karate has played a major part in my life throughout giving me confidence keeping me fit and healthy teaching me respect for others and self respect.
-Along with a sense of purpose and well being without Karate I doubt I would be the person I am today.
+Karate has played a major part in my life throughout giving me confidence, keeping me fit and healthy, teaching me respect for others and self-respect.
+Along with a sense of purpose and well being, without Karate I doubt I would be the person I am today.